maximilien/musings/blogs/ai/4/publish.md

 **Python is slow.** Not 50x slower than C anymore, but still **5–20x slower** than compiled languages for CPU-bound work.
 In web service benchmarks, Go handles roughly **11x the throughput** of Python for equivalent REST API workloads—about 15,000 requests/second versus 1,300.
 Instagram and YouTube use Python—but they also have teams dedicated to making Python not suck at scale.
 You probably don't.

-**Concurrency is painful.** The Global Interpreter Lock (GIL) means Python can't efficiently use multiple CPU cores within a single process.
-You work around this with multiprocessing, but that brings its own complexity and memory overhead.
+**Concurrency is painful.** The Global Interpreter Lock (GIL) has historically meant Python can't efficiently use multiple CPU cores within a single process.
+Python 3.13 introduced an experimental free-threaded mode that removes the GIL, but ecosystem support is still catching up—most libraries haven't been tested or optimized for it yet.
+For now, you still work around this with multiprocessing, which brings its own complexity and memory overhead.

 **Type safety is optional and incomplete.** Type hints help, but they're not enforced at runtime.
 The tooling has improved, but it still lags behind languages designed with types from the start.